FedMG/celestial_bodies-psql-db-bash/README.md

 # Celestial Bodies Database & Bash Project

-This project is a database for a universe celestial bodies to make differents query with relations and insert differents data types using PostgreSQL.
+This project is a database for the universe celestial bodies to make differents query and insert differents data types using PostgreSQL.

 ## Bash Script